 - For businesses with property of rateable value less than £51,000 – receive either £10,000 (rateable value up to £15k) or £25,000 (up to £51k)

-- Must have traded in the tax year 2019-20 and intend to continue trading in 2020-21; have trading profits of less than £50,000 a year and earn the majority of your income (ie 50% or more) through self-employment
+- Must have submitted a tax return by midnight, 2nd March 2021 and intend to continue trading in 2021-22; have trading profits of less than £50,000 a year and earn the majority of your income (ie 50% or more) through self-employment

 - Unlilke JRS, recipients can continue to work, start new trade or take other employment.